lmfit/lmfit-py/doc/fitting.rst

    :param leastsq_kws:  dictionary to pass to :func:`scipy.optimize.leastsq`.
    :type  leastsq_kws:  dict

-   :return: Minimizer object, which can be used to inspect goodness-of-fit
+   :return: :class:`MinimizerResult` instance, which will contain the
-            statistics, or to re-run fit.
+            optimized parameter, and several goodness-of-fit statistics.

-   On output, the params will be updated with best-fit values and, where appropriate, estimated uncertainties and correlations.
+   On output, the params will be unchanged.
+The best-fit values, and where appropriate, estimated uncertainties and correlations, will all be contained in the returned :class:`MinimizerResult`.
 See :ref:`fit-results-label` for further details.

    If provided, the ``iter_cb`` function should take arguments of ``params,